alexlab2017/wiegand26_converter/README.md

 relay board that is network connected.
 Installed on a PC, there is a software used to manage users, time schedules and so on.

 I noticed that the card number is not the same that I see in the software.
-Ii seems that the number gets changed between the reader and controller board.
+It seems that the number gets changed between the reader and controller board.

 ## More data